 - Fever, headache, tiredness, body aches, swollen lymph nodes, discharge, vaginal itching or pain while urinating.

-HPV can show no signs for years—sometimes there are never symptoms at all!
+HPVHPV can show no signs for years—sometimes there are never symptoms at all!
 In that case, a gyno exam is needed to diagnose the condition.
 If they appear, symptoms will include:

 - Genital warts